 Sandalwood scent (चंदन, Chandan / Santalum Album) is believed by some to transform one`s desires and maintain a person`s alertness while in meditation.

-It is also one of the most popular scents used when offering incense (धूप) θυμιάματα to the Buddha (बुद्ध) and the Guru (गुरु).
+It is also one of the most popular scents used when offering incense (धूप) to Buddha (बुद्ध) and the Gurus (गुरु).

 It is practiced particularly among the Indian Subcontinent disciples.